Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <pre><code class="java">Countly.askForStarRating(callback);</code></pre>
 <p>
-  <span>There is no limit on how many times the star-rating dialog may be manually displayed.</span>
+  There is no limit on how many times the star-rating dialog may be manually displayed.
 </p>
 <p>
   <strong>2.
 Automatically, Depending on the Session Count</strong>
 </p>
 <p>
-  <span>The star-rating dialog will be displayed when the application's session count reaches a specified limit, once for each new version of the application.
+  The star-rating dialog will be displayed when the application's session count reaches a specified limit, once for each new version of the application.
 The SDK should keep track of the session count for each app version locally and compare it to the specified count on each app launch.
-This session count limit may be specified upon initial configuration.</span>
+This session count limit may be specified upon initial configuration.
 </p>
 <pre><code class="java">CountlyConfiguration.starRatingSessionCount = 5;</code></pre>
 <p>
-  <span>Once the star-rating dialog has been displayed automatically, it will not be displayed again unless there is a new app version.</span>
+  Once the star-rating dialog has been displayed automatically, it will not be displayed again unless there is a new app version.
 </p>
 <p>
   Upon initial configuration, there should be an optional flag called